 Proto int grspw_port_ctrl(void d, int port)

 About Always read and optionally set port control settings of GRSPW device.
 The configuration determines how the hardware selects which SpaceWire port that is used.
 This is an optional feature in hardware to support one or two SpaceWire ports.
 An error is returned if operation not supported by hardware.

 Param d [IN] pointer

 Device identifier.
 Returned from grspw_open.

 Param port [IO] pointer to bit-mask

 The port configuration is first written if port does not point to -1.
-The port configuration is always read from the I/O registers and stored in the port address.
+The port configuration is alway read from the I/O registers and stored in the port address.

 Value Description

 -1 The current port configuration is read and stored into the port address.

 0 Force to use Port0.

 1 Force to use Port1.

 1 Hardware auto select between Port0 or Port1.

 Return Value.
-Description
+I Description

 0 Request successful.

 -1 Request failed.
 Port1 is not implemented in hardware.

-$Table~18.20.~{\tt grspw\port\count}~function~declaration$
+Table 18.20. grspw\port\count function declaration

-Proto int grspw_port_count(void d) About Reads a Reads and returns number of ports that hardware supports.
+Proto int g int grspw_port_count(void d) About Reads a Reads and returns number of ports that hardware supports.
 Param d [IN] pointer Device identifier.
 Returned from grspw_open.
 Return int.
 Number of ports implemented in hardware.
-Value Description 1 One SpaceWire port is implemented in hardware.
+Value Description One SpaceWire port is implemented in hardware.
+In this case grahas no effect and grspw_port_active always returns 0.
+One SpaceWire port is implemented in hardware.
 In this case grspw_port_ctrl function has no effect and grspw_port_active always returns 0.
 2 Two SpaceWire ports are implemented in hardware.